-- Salary growth Effective average of 5.00%, which reflects an allowance for inflation of 2.75%, real wage growth and merit or seniority of 2.25%. - Benefit payments no postretirement benefit increases assumed in the future. - Mortality rates were based on the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale. - Assumed Healthcare cost trends were applied to retirees with less than \$1,200 in premium assistance per year.
+- Investment return 7.00% includes inflation at 2.50% and the real estate of return 4.50%. - Salary growth Effective average of 4.50%, which reflects an allowance for inflation of 2.50%, real wage growth and merit or seniority of 2.00%. - Benefit payments no postretirement benefit increases assumed in the future. - Mortality Tables for Males and Females to a blended table based on 50% of PubT-2010 Employee (Total Teacher dataset) and 50% PubG-2010 (Total General Employees data), adjusted to reflect PSERS' experience and projected using a modified version MP-2020.